For as long as humans have walked this earth, we have been struggling with delaying the shit we know we need to do.

 There’s been countless times where I’ve felt myself procrastinating, applied this rule, and found myself still working two hours later.

-You’ll be quite surprised at how easy productivity is when you can master the art of showing up
+You’ll be quite surprised at how easy productivity is when you can master how to be consistent

 I hope that this article provided you with actionable advice regarding how to overcome procrastination and laziness.